Is the Siberian tiger white ?

-The Malayan : this subspecies of tiger can only be found on the Malay peninsula.
+The Malayan tiger : this subspecies can only be found on the Malay peninsula.
 Malayan tigers are almost as small as their Sumatran relatives.
 Unfortunately, the latest estimations were of less than 400 individuals left in the wild.

 Poaching for illegal wildlife trade and habitat loss are the most significant threats these big cats are facing.
 Fragmentation of forest and deforestation for palm oil plantations are also to blame.

 10 .
 We’ve talked about white tigers.
-Are there any black ones ?
+Are there any black tigers ?

 As a matter of fact, yes.
 There is a very small population of “black” melanistic tigers in Similipal Tiger Reserve, in the state of Odisha, Central India.

 These tigers’ black stripes are wider and thicker that those on the coat of an average Bengal tiger, hence giving the impression of a black coat.